practicalmeteor/spacejam/README.md

 sudo -H npm install -g spacejam
 ```

-This will automatically add spacejam and all the scripts it includes to your path.
+This will automatically add spacejam, mrun and mtp to your path.

 ## spacejam test-packages